-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 Now let's talk about the checks you send to a college and what you get for them.

-NPR's Larry Abramson reports.
+C: NPR's Larry Abramson reports.

 LARRY ABRAMSON: Senator Tom Harkin of Iowa says he just wants to answer some basic questions: why is it that for-profit colleges are attracting huge numbers of new students but producing so few degrees?
 Why do so many for-profit students default on their student loans?

-Senator TOM HARKIN (Democrat, Iowa): Why are such large numbers of students turning over, presumably dropping out?
+TOM HARKIN: Why are such large numbers of students turning over, presumably dropping out?
 Are they leaving these schools with debt and no degree?
 How can that be happening in such large numbers?

 ABRAMSON: In a third hearing on the subject today, Harkin's Health and Education Committee will present more damning evidence against the for-profit industry.
 The hearing will likely add to the portrait of for-profit students as hapless victims of ruthless recruiting campaigns.
 But the committee will not hear from students who love their for-profit schools.

-Ms. MARA HANSEN: I've got it.
+MARA HANSEN: I've got it.

 ABRAMSON: Mara Hansen is a 35-year-old single mom.
 She lives with her daughter and her dog in a small apartment in Winchester, Virginia.
 When she was younger, Hansen learned the hard way what it's like to survive without a college degree.

-Ms. HANSEN: I used to work for my parents in the family business, selling beef jerky at motorcycle events and swap meets and boat shows, and stuff like that.
+HANSEN: I used to work for my parents in the family business, selling beef jerky at motorcycle events and swap meets and boat shows, and stuff like that.

-Mara Hansen signed up for ITT Technical Institute, a for-profit school with a campus in Chantilly, Virginia, where tuition alone averages $17,000 a year.
+ABRAMSON: Mara Hansen signed up for ITT Technical Institute, a for-profit school with a campus in Chantilly, Virginia, where tuition alone averages $17,000 a year.
 In exchange, Hansen says, she got the hands-on training she needed.

-Ms. HANSEN: Every class, you were in the lab doing, you know, lab work and, you know, working with the exchange servers and configuring�accounts and�writing programs.
+HANSEN: Every class, you were in the lab doing, you know, lab work and, you know, working with the exchange servers and configuring accounts and writing programs.

 ABRAMSON: Thanks to that experience, Hansen says, she felt completely confident taking on a job with the Federal Emergency Management Agency.
 It pays about $40,000 a year to start, and has great benefits.
 That allows her enough cash to pay her student loan bill of $125 a month.

-They listened to politicians like Congressman Alcee Hastings of Florida, who railed against proposed regulations that could shut down for-profit programs whose students are not successful.
+ABRAMSON: They listened to politicians like Congressman Alcee Hastings of Florida, who railed against proposed regulations that could shut down for-profit programs whose students are not successful.

-Pauline Abernathy with the Institute for College Access and Success, says much of the information is misleading.
+ABRAMSON: Pauline Abernathy with the Institute for College Access and Success, says much of the information is misleading.

-Ms. PAULINE ABERNATHY (Institute for College Access and Success): The graduation rates only look at first-time, full-time students.
+PAULINE ABERNATHY: The graduation rates only look at first-time, full-time students.
 The placement rates are also self-reported and have been found to often be inflated.

-Larry Abramson, NPR News, Washington.
+ABRAMSON: Larry Abramson, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.